 Books featuring kids using binary pronouns, empowered and self-accepting while breaking cultural gender norms.
-This mainly focuses on kids who use male pronouns, since breaking gender constructs is already acceptable for femmes.
+This mainly focuses on kids who use male pronouns, since breaking gender constructs is increasingly already acceptable for girls & women.

 Most of these books are validating – meaning they are meant to show kids that they are not alone, be careful and ad-lib when reading these to kids who haven’t already internalized gender constructs.
 I’m particularly cautious about how we read lines such as “Girls can be doctors, too,” which suggest that gender roles are normal and this one character is an outlier.
 Nah.

 Validating books about boys rockin’ skirts: Jacob’s New Dress and Morris Micklewhite And The Tangerine Dress are both wonderful.
 My younger son and I prefer the illustrationsand dreamy quality of Morris, but my son connected with Jacob’s Dress easier.
 Sparkle Boy had some unrealistic sibling conflict resolution and centered the feelings of a bigoted sister, so I’m not a huge fan of it, even though it does normalize a multi-ethnic family (Latinx/white).
 My Princess boy featured some creepy faceless characters and the story was solidly meh? although we did like the real-life photos at the end.
 10,000 Dresses was solidly bizarre, confusing, negative, and a little creepy in execution, so I’d read that one with caution.
 I liked the idea behind One Of A Kind, Like Me, but we found the story disengaging.
 Reading it was kind of like running a very boring, yet stressful, shopping errand.